 In this paper we showed that the Shared Expenses Problem (SEP) is \mathcal{NP} -complete.
-Moreover, we devised a privacy-preserving protocol to share expenses in a Conspiracy Santa setting where members of a group offer each other gifts.
+Moreover, we devised two privacy-preserving protocols to share expenses in a Conspiracy Santa setting where members of a group offer each other gifts.

-Our protocol ensures that no participant learns the price of his gift, while reducing the number of transactions compared to a naive solution, and not relying on a trusted third party.
+Our protocols ensure that no participant learns the price of his gift, while reducing the number of transactions compared to a naive solution, and not relying on a trusted third party.
 We formally prove the security of our protocol and propose two variants, one relying on cryptocurrencies for anonymous payments, the other one using physical means, such as envelopes, to achieve anonymous payments.